 The John Paul II Medical Research Institute (JP2MRI) is excited to kick off 2014 with a One Million Dollar Capital Campaign Drive to start the process of developing adult stem cell therapies.
 Please read to learn how you can help us reach our goal and make a difference in the lives of many and to learn why your support is more important now than ever before!
 The JP2MRI focuses on regenerative medicine in which adult stem cells will be used to treat patients with chronic diseases like cancer, heart disease, pulmonary disease, Parkinson’s, Alzheimer’s and diabetes.
 Seventy-five percent of healthcare costs are due to chronic diseases, with many of these conditions lacking any medical cures.
 Adult stem cells have the potential to repair damaged organs, which in return would decrease healthcare costs and restore an improved quality of life for patients.
 Americans find it very difficult to get access to adult stem cell clinical trials, and consequently many travel overseas and spend thousands of dollars on questionable or fraudulent stem cell therapies.

 The Institute has made substantial progress in adult stem cell research.
 However, before the Institute can initiate adult stem cell clinical trials, the FDA requires that adult stem cells need to be manufactured under Good Manufacturing Processes (GMP).
-This term simply means that the stem cells have to be developed in a sterile environment or “clean room.”
+This term simply means that the stem cells have to be developed in a sterile environment or “clean room" (see figure below right).
 The cost to build and operate the clean room is anticipated to be 1 million dollars.
 Funds raised from the One Million Dollar Capital Campaign Drive will be used to help build the clean room, lease additional laboratory space, hire scientific personnel and purchase necessary laboratory equipment to develop adult stem cell therapies.

 Most universities and medical institutes in the United States continue to pursue embryonic stem cell research and often receive federal and state funding to support it.
 The annual growth of NIH funding towards human adult stem cell research is one fourth as much as the funding devoted to embryonic stem cell research.
 Over 300 medical and scientific organizations support embryonic stem cell research.
 The Institute continues to work to promote ethical research, especially in the area of adult stem cell research.
 The JP2MRI relies on our loyal supporters to help us uphold our mission and continue our ethical research efforts.
 In order to continue our innovative research and be competitive with those institutions promoting embryonic stem cell research, we need your financial support.